V-MAGE: A Game Evaluation Framework for Assessing Vision-Centric Capabilities in Multimodal Large Language Models: Experiments

-As the baseline for the V-MAGE benchmark, we evaluate state-of-the-art MLLMs using a minimal Agent strategy to ensure a fair comparison.
-The baseline utilizes only the most recent k frames (k=3) for reasoning, integrating them with reasoning history, action decisions, and game rules as input for the Model module (Fig. \ref{fig:pipeline}).
-Detailed prompts can be found in Appendix Sec.\ref{subsec: Games and Prompts}.
-As noted in Sec.~\ref{subsec: pipeline}, while V-MAGE allows customizable Agent strategies, the baseline remains standardized for consistency.
-Any modifications to Agent strategies will be explicitly stated on our leaderboard to ensure transparency in model comparisons.
+As the baseline setting for the V-MAGE benchmark, we evaluate state-of-the-art MLLMs using full-precision models under a minimal naive agent strategy (Appendix~\ref{appedix agent module details}) to ensure a fair comparison.
+The naive agent uses the most recent $k$ frames (typically $k=3$) for reasoning, together with reasoning history, prior actions, and game rules.
+Detailed experimental settings and prompts can be found in Appendix~\ref{sec: experiment details} and Appendix~\ref{subsec: Games and Prompts}.